 Three Fingered Jack via Pacific Crest Trail is a 11.6 mile moderately trafficked out and back trail located near Sisters, Oregon that features beautiful wild flowers and is rated as difficult.
-The trail offers a number of activity options and is accessible from June until October.
+The trail offers a number of activity options and is best used from June until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash